pemcg/manageiq-automation-howto-guide/chapter18/creating_a_service_item.md

 Finally click the _Add_ button.

-Select a suitable 100x110px ShadowMan icon for a Custom Image...
+Select a suitable 100x100px ShadowMan icon for a Custom Image...

 ![screenshot](images/screenshot31.png?)

 ### Ordering the Catalog Item

-Navigate to the _Service Catalogs_ section in the accordian, expand the _Generic Servers_ Catalog, and highlight the _Generic RHEL 7 Server_ Catalog Item
+Navigate to the _Service Catalogs_ section in the accordion, expand the _Generic Servers_ Catalog, and highlight the _Generic RHEL 7 Server_ Catalog Item
 <br><br>

 ![screenshot](images/screenshot32.png)